joms/visma-export/README.md

 Run `go run cmd.go` to run the project locally without compiling it.

+## Multiple databases

+If the program needs to be run on multiple databases, create a folder for each database with the built exporter and configuration file for each database in each folder.

 ## Build

 Run `go build cmd.go` on a compatible platform.
 This will output a compiled executable